ggingell/react-fullscreenable/README.md

 Recent changes:

+* **v2.2.0** - Component now sets body style to prevent scrolling document in background.
+             - Fixed issue where TouchMove events that made it to the component would be prevented, which caused jitter during native scroll.
+             - Fixed bug where scrollY was not restored in pseudo fullscreen.
 * **v2.1.1** - Now Universal.
 Added DOM check before checking if native fullscreen is available on document.

 ## Usage